rowechenzhong/Vision/Lie Theory/Lie Algebras/Core/Nilpotent Representation Lemma.md

 The converse is clearly not true; $1\in \gl(\CC^n)$ is ad-nilpotent yet not nilpotent.

 >[!idea]
->Nilpotent linear transformations admit an eigenvector (no shit).
+>Nilpotent linear transformations admit an eigenvector (they have a kernel).

 > [!proof]- Long, tedious
 > We use induction on $\dim L$; $\dim L = 0$ is clear.